TemaBlag/Yandex_SDA/README.md

 # Yandex_SDA

-Repository for labs from courses at Yandex School of Data Analyses
+🎓Repository for labs from courses at Yandex School of Data Analyses

 ---